 • Manage opioid dependence/reduce cravings1415

 As you can see, kratom is a wonderful plant with tons of potential benefits.
-But like anything, it also comes with some potential side effects.
+But like anything, it also comes with some potential negative effects.

 There is an obvious way to avoid this: don't take kratom every day.
 Most people find that kratom works best when taken no more than a few times per week.
 This prevents your body and brain from getting used to it (tolerance), keeping it effective and eliminating the possibility of experiencing any withdrawal symptoms.